top of page

 IFS Support for Those Working with Syrian Refugees

-Additionally, artists who are refugees in the oldest Syrian refugee camp, Zaatari, near the Syrian border, are helping Tom create illustrations that will be used in the translation of his book as well as in a supplemental edition of the Inner Active Cards, by Sharon Eckstein, and a new book he is writing in collaboration with psychologists in Jordan on the integration of IFS and Islamic psychology.
-These images are more reflective of the experiences and the appearance of people in this region.
+Tom enlisted artists who are refugees in the oldest Syrian refugee camp, Zaatari, (near the Syrian border), to create illustrations that will be used in the translation of his book.
+The art was also used to create the first edition of the Inner Active Cards, and a new book he is writing in collaboration with psychologists in Jordan on the integration of IFS and Islamic psychology.
+These images aim to reflect the experiences and the appearance of people in this region.

-Three years ago Tom was invited to offer workshops at the Dawar Center in Cairo Egypt.
+In 2018 Tom was invited to offer workshops at the Dawar Center in Cairo Egypt.
 Out of that grew a training where he shared his integration of IFS and spirituality with the therapists associated with Dawar.
 Their enthusiasm for and understanding of IFS was so strong it motivated Tom to find a way to bring the IFS Institute training to the Arabic-speaking Middle East.
-After Dick Schwartz had a chance to meet the people Tom had worked he too became enthused about this project and with the support of the IFS Foundation in May of 2022 the IFS Institute will provide a Level One Training for the Arabic speaking Middle East.
+After Dick Schwartz met the people Tom had worked with, he too became enthused about this project.
+With the support of the IFS Foundation in May of 2022 the IFS Institute provided a Level 1 Training for the Arabic speaking population.

 Dawar 2019.jpg